 He was also known for his high leg kick and a stare similar to Dave Stewart.
 He made walk-in music famous with the legendary AC/DC hit “Hells Bells.”
 He was a seven-time All-Star and had his jersey (No. 51) retired by the San Diego Padres.

 He was the most recognized Yankee closer before Mariano Rivera took that role.
-He won a World Series in 1978 with the Yankees and turned in nine All-Star appearances.
+He won a World Series in 1978 with the Yankees and made nine All-Star appearances.

-Fingers was the first modern day closer and is in the hall of fame.
+Fingers were the first modern-day closer and are in the hall of fame.

-This too me this is a no doubter.
-He was dominant into his late 30’s and early-40’s.
-When “Enter Sandman” came on the game was over.
+This, to me is a no-doubter.
+He was dominant into his late 30s and early.
+When “Enter Sandman” came on, the game was over.

 If you enjoy hearing from the legends of pro sports, then be sure to tune into “The Grueling Truth” sports shows, “Where the legends speak”